 RCW 26.19.080(1) states the basic child support obligation derived from the economic table shall be allocated between the parents based on each parent's share of the combined monthly net income.

 The model is built on the principle that a child should receive the same proportion of parental income they would have received if the parents lived together.
 Both parents contribute to the child's support in proportion to their earnings.
+Understanding this term is important when completing your child support calculation.
+Use our worksheet calculator to see how this applies to your case.

 Step 1: Calculate combined net income